algorandfoundation/nft_voting_tool/docs/architecture-decisions/2023-03-02_voting-design.md

 * When someone wants to analyse the raw voting data
 * When an individual wants to see the votes they have previously cast e.g. on the voting dApp

+The use case of analysing raw voting data has to be done by either:

+* Creating a full archival node and pulling data out of it
+* Emitting each vote as a log and using the [application logs](https://developer.algorand.org/docs/rest-apis/indexer/#get-v2applicationsapplication-idlogs) indexer API
+* Saving each vote in a box and querying all of the boxes (although this significantly increases the required minimum balance requirement of the smart contract account)
-The use case of analysing raw voting data has to be done by creating a full archival node and pulling data out of it or following the Server API pattern below, since the default APIs provided by indexer don't allow for querying of all transactions against an application ID.
+* Following the Server API pattern below, since the default APIs provided by indexer don't allow for querying of all transactions against an application ID

+There is no currently need to provide easy access to raw voting data so requiring a full archival node is fine as a fallback solution with no effort required.

 There are a number of options for the use case of seeing someone's individual vote: